yangjiao2/INTERVIEW-PREPARATION/SystemDesign/kafka.md

 4. support online horizontal expansion

-5. `ZooKeeper` coordinate and forward the requests
+5. `ZooKeeper` coordinate and forward the requests with leader-follower concept ( asynchronously )

+6. Topic & consumer: many-to-many

+NOTE:

+Kafka only provides a ***total order*** over messages within a partition, ***not between different partitions in a topic***

+in other words,

+Due to parition (within a topic): For a consumer, messages coming from a partition would always be in order but ordering of messages coming from a topic is not guaranteed.

 ## funtions